 In 2020, the coronavirus pandemic has had a massive impact on everyone’s lives, and we’ve seen a huge shift in the ways that people live and work.

-As a result, there has been an understandable knock-on effect when it comes to people’s mental health.
+With burnout and job losses prevalent across the country, as a result, there has been an understandable knock-on effect when it comes to people’s mental health.

 According to a survey conducted in mid-June by the Mental Health Foundation, one in five adults still had feelings of hopelessness as a result of the coronavirus lockdown.